jmarin/func-prog-scala/docs/effect_systems.md

 For long running services on the `JVM`, Thread pools should be created in the following three categories:

-* CPU bound.
+* `CPU bound`.
 This is roughly the number of available processors for compute-based operations
-* Blocking IO.
+* `Blocking IO`.
 Unbounded, cached thread pool for blocking operations
-* Non-blocing IO.
+* `Non-blocing IO`.
 1 or 2 high-priority threads for handling asynchronous IO events, which get immediately shifted to the compute pool

 Important note: the `scala.concurrent.ExcecutionContext.global` thread pool is a very poor choice for your application outside of maybe testing.
 It is a fork-join pool that creates too many threads and is not optimized in the way described above.